UniversalDependencies/docs/_2016-09-05--06-prague/conll-u.md

 # CoNLL-U Format in UD v2

+Some of the proposed changes will require modifications to the CoNLL-U format.
+Whenever possible, we want to do this in the least disruptive fashion possible, keeping backward compatibility as far as we can.
+In particular, we strongly recommend not changing the number of fields and/or their meaning for fear of breaking people's tools.
+We recommend the following changes for v2:

+* Allow spaces in the `FORM` field (see [word segmentation](word-segmentation.html))
+* Let the `DEPS` field contain the entire enhanced dependency graph (not only additional relations on top of the basic trees)
+* Allow empty nodes with an indexing scheme distinct from both tokens and words and with relations in the `DEPS` field
+* Allow phrase-level features in the `FEATS` field
+* Standardize sentence-level metadata
-* A change in the number of columns and/or their meaning was opposed in the fear of breaking peoples' tools.
+* Restrict the use of the `MISC` field for ease of processing

-## Form field

-It is likely that at least for some languages like Vietnamese the "no space in the `FORM` field" requirement will be dropped.

-## Deps field
+## Enhanced representation in the DEPS field

-* The `deps` field holds the *enhanced* representation.
+The `deps` field holds the *enhanced* representation.
 Unlike previously thought, it seems a better idea for the `DEPS` field to hold the entire enhanced parsed graph, not only a smaller set of relations on top of the base layer in `HEAD+DEPREL`.
 The primary